doppy2023/Slack-Pings-Bot/readme.md

 5. Choose JSON
 6. Copy all the contents in the manifest.json file inside this folder and paste it there
 7. Create bot
 8. Install bot in your workspace.
-Copy the bot token and paste it inside of the quotation marks in the SLACK_BOT_TOKEN variable in the `.env` file
+Copy the bot token and paste it inside of the quotation marks in the SLACK_BOT_TOKEN variable in the `settings.json` file
-9. Copy the app token and paste it inside of the quotation marks in the SLACK_APP_TOKEN variable in the `.env` file.
+9. Copy the app token and paste it inside of the quotation marks in the SLACK_APP_TOKEN variable in the `settings.json` file.

 - Installation